craftingcity/The-Known-World/Alaturmen's Magical Armies.md

 A prepared soldier may have access to slightly improved weapons and armor of their doctrine, and significantly more effective medicine and communication than their Levee counterparts.

+Siege units could be equipped with improved equipment, or simply a powerful mystic.

+Engineering and Medical Corps have efficient and effective equipment, allowing them to continue the war-machine for longer.